 Its funny the things we remember and the things we don't.

-You remember how a person makes you feel, how you stopped thinking about yourself in the moments of being together because you didn't have to hide anything or be anything other than who you are and how you are.
+I remember how a person makes me feel, how I stopped thinking about myself in the moments of being together because I didn't have to hide anything or be anything other than who I am and how I am.

 There are few people who have made me forget myself this way.